moechofe/lowresrmx/asset.dev/manual.md

 ## References

-This anex provides technical informations about how things work under the hood.
+This annex provides technical information about how things work under the hood.

 ### 64 Colors